 Don’t have time to read this full guide?
 If you’d like, I’ll send you a free PDF version of this article “5 Steps to Finding a GREAT Teaching Job in China”.
 Enjoy!

-Use the navigation links below to jump between the 5 steps for finding a great (not just good) job in China:
+Use the navigation links below to jump between the 5 steps for finding a great job in China (not just good job).

-Step 1: Prepare Yourself to Teach English in China
+Step 1: Prepare – Requirements to Teach English in China

-According to regulation, China wants all English teachers to fit the basic requirements of:
+According to government regulations, China wants foreign teachers to fit a few basic requirements in order to teach English to its students.

 - Bachelor’s Degree or equivalent